klippa-app/go-pdfium/README.md

 ## Features

-* Option between single-threaded and multi-threaded (through subprocesses)
+* Option between single-threaded and multi-threaded (through subprocesses), while keeping the same interface
+* This library will handle all complicated cgo gymnastics for you
 * Almost all pdfium methods exposed through Go, no cgo required
     * pdfium instance configuration (sandbox policy, fonts)
     * Document loading (from bytes, path or io.ReadSeeker)